kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 ### §158.18   Use of PFC revenue to pay for debt service for non-eligible projects.

 \(a\) The FAA may authorize a public agency to impose a PFC to make payments for debt service on indebtedness incurred to carry out at the airport a project that is not eligible if the FAA determines it is necessary because of the financial need of the airport.
-The FAA defines financial need in §158.3.
+The FAA defines financial need in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.3   Definitions.|§158.3]].

-\(b\) A public agency may request authority to impose a PFC and use PFC revenue under this section using the PFC application procedures in §158.25.
+\(b\) A public agency may request authority to impose a PFC and use PFC revenue under this section using the PFC application procedures in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.25   Applications.|§158.25]].
 The public agency must document its financial position and explain its financial recovery plan that uses all available resources.

-\(c\) The FAA reviews the application using the procedures in §158.27.
-The FAA will issue its decision on the public agency's request under §158.29.
+\(c\) The FAA reviews the application using the procedures in [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.27   Review of applications.|§158.27]].
+The FAA will issue its decision on the public agency's request under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.29   The Administrator's decision.|§158.29]].

 \[Doc.
 No. FAA-2006-23730, 72 FR 28848, May 23, 2007\]